-Countryside Alliance (“we”) promises to respect any personal data you share with us, or that we get from other organisations and keep it safe.
-We aim to be clear when we collect and process your data and not do anything you wouldn’t reasonably expect.
-By entering into a draw, you are accepting and consenting to the practices described in this policy.
+Countryside Alliance and The Countryside Alliance Foundation promises to respect any personal data you share with us, or that we get from other organisations and keep it safe.

 We collect information in the following ways:

-Where we collect information about you from:
+Where we collect information about you from

-The information we get from other organisations may depend on your privacy settings or the responses you give, so you should regularly check them.
+The information we get from other organisations may depend on your privacy settings or the responses you give to such organisations, so you should regularly check them.
 This information comes from the following sources:

-Third party organisations
+- Third party organisations:

-You may have provided permission for a company or other organisation to share your data with third parties, including charities.
+You may have provided permission for a company or other organisation to share your data with third parties, including ourselves.
 This could be when you buy a product or service, register for an online competition or sign up with a comparison site.

 Depending on your settings or the privacy policies for social media and messaging services like Facebook, WhatsApp or Twitter, you might give us permission to access information from those accounts or services.

-Information available publicly
+- Information available publicly:

 This may include information found in places such as Companies House and information that has been published in articles / newspapers.

 In addition, the type of device you're using to access our website or web applications and the settings on that device may provide us with information about your device, including what type of device it is, what specific device you have, what operating system you're using, what your device settings are, and why a crash has happened.
 Your device manufacturer or operating system provider will have more details about what information your device makes available to us.

-What personal data we collect and how we use it
+What personal data we collect and how we use it:

 The type and quantity of information we collect and how we use it depends on why you are providing it.

-Your contact details
+- Your contact details

-Your date of birth
+- Your date of birth

 Where it is appropriate we may also ask for:

-Information relating to your countryside pursuits
+- Information relating to your countryside information

-The reason for your donation (not compulsory)
+- The reason for your donation (not compulsory)

-- Keep a record of your relationship with us.
+- Keeping a record of your relationship with us

-- Ensure we know how you prefer to be contacted.
+- Ensuring we know how you prefer to be contacted

-- Understand how we can improve our services, products or information.
+- Understanding how we can improve our services, products or information

-- If you enter your details onto one of our online forms, and you don't 'send' or 'submit' the form, we may contact you to see if we can help with any problems you may be experiencing with the form or our websites.
+- If you enter your details onto one of our online forms, and you don't 'send' or 'submit' the form, we may contact you to see if we can help with any problems you may be experiencing with the form or our websites

 In addition, we may disclose your personal information to third parties in the event that we sell or buy any business or assets (in which case we will disclose your personal information to the prospective seller or buyer) or if we are under a duty to disclose or share your personal information in order to comply with any legal obligation or enforce or protect any contractual or other rights, property or safety of our members or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.